A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Empirical Study

 \subsection{VaR forecasting}

-Since quantiles are elicitable, as defined in \cite{gneiting2011making}, and the standard quantile loss function is strictly consistent, which means the expected quantile loss is a minimum at the true quantile series.
+Since quantiles are elicitable, as defined in \cite{gneiting2011making}, and the standard quantile loss function is strictly consistent, the expected quantile loss will be a minimum at the true quantile series.
 In this section, the quantile loss over the out-of-sample period is used to compare the VaR forecast accuracy of the competing models.
-The most accurate VaR forecasting model is expected to produce the minimized aggregated quantile loss function, given as in Equation (\ref{q_loss_score}):
+The most accurate VaR forecasting model is expected to produce the minimized aggregated quantile loss function values, given as in Equation (\ref{q_loss_score}):

 where $n$ is the in-sample size and $m$ is the out-of-sample size. $\widehat{Q}_{n+1},\ldots,\widehat{Q}_{n+m}$ is a series of quantile forecasts at levels $\alpha=1\%; 2.5\%$ for the returns $r_{n+1},\ldots,r_{n+m}$.